 Network and security administrators keep the network up and running—and secure.
-If you want to study network and security administration, but want to begin working as soon as possible, DSU’s associate degree is an affordable great place to start.
+If you want to study network and security administration, but want to begin working as soon as possible, DSU’s associate degree (offered on campus and online) is an affordable great place to start.
 You’ll learn basic security, systems and networking fundamentals.
 And if you decide you want to continue your education, all your associate’s degree courses will count toward your bachelor’s degree.

 Benefits of studying network and security administration at DSU

 DSU has approachable faculty who are well-versed in the industry.
 They pull knowledge from real-world experience and cultivate an extremely open learning environment.
 You'll be encouraged to seek out your interests, and you'll be teamed up with others who can help you.
 Our professors also maintain partnerships with many industry-leaders—which might help you find an internship.

 Classes are kept small.
 Since so many of the courses are hands-on, it’s crucial that the instructors are able to spend time with students in class.
 Because of this, class sizes are small (usually 25 students or less).

 Outside the classroom, students can join student activities and clubs like the Computer Club or Gaming Club.
 There are also LAN parties, programming contests, MACSTECH Scholarship opportunities and a wealth of research opportunities.
 Grants and scholarships are also available for network and system administration students.